Why subcontractor management needs to go digital

 - Subcontractor task management: Allows the lead contractor or head of the subcontracting company to allocate jobs to individual employees.

 - Verification of work: Mobile based apps let you use a phone’s camera or geolocation features to verify project progress without having to physically visit a site.
-For example, a photo of a defect that a subcontractor has fixed saves the site manager from walking over to the location and checking themselves.
+For example, a photo of a snag that a subcontractor has fixed saves the site manager from walking over to the location and checking themselves.

 - Interact with the building plan: Subcontractor software lets users view a digital plan or BIM model.
 They can then understand what the structure is supposed to look like and ask questions.